copasi/COPASI/speed-test-suite/Profile_4.16-4.30.md

 This benchmark suite was used to profile the latest COPASI version (4.30) against a number of recent ones, listed in Table 2.
-All of the tests were run on a computer with a Intel(R) Core(TM) i7-9700 CPU at 3.00 GHz running Slackware64 Linux distribution and the Linux 64 bit binaries distributed by the COPASI project.
+All of the tests were run on a computer with a Intel(R) Core(TM) i7-9700 CPU at 3.00 GHz running Slackware64 Linux and the Linux 64 bit binaries distributed by the COPASI project.
+The full set of results is available in the supplementary file
+[Profile_4.16-4.30.tsv](Profile_4.16-4.30.tsv), below is a summary of the important results.

 Table 2.
 List of COPASI versions profiled
 Version | Build | Release date | Observations